Northeast Philadelphia: Senate

-In the Pennsylvania State Senate, most of the Northeast is in the 5th district, represented by Jimmy Dillon, while smaller parts are represented by Sharif Street (the 3rd district), and Tina Tartaglione (the 2nd district) All are Democrats.
+In the Pennsylvania State Senate, most of the Northeast is in the 5th district, represented by Republican Joe Picozzi.
+Smaller parts are represented by Democrats Sharif Street (the 3rd district) and Tina Tartaglione (the 2nd district).

-U.S. House of Representatives
+House of Representatives

 The Northeast is split among several State House districts, including those of Democrats Ed Neilson, Kevin Boyle, Pat Gallagher, Jared Solomon, Jason Dawkins, Anthony Bellmon, and Joseph Hohenstein, and Republican Martina White.

 Philadelphia City Council

 In the Philadelphia City Council, the Far Northeast is represented by the 10th district councilman and Council Minority (Republican) Leader, Brian O'Neill.
 The Lower Northeast is divided among five other council districts, all represented by Democrats, including the 1st, represented by Mark Squilla, the 5th, represented by Council President Darrell Clarke, the 6th, represented by Michael Driscoll, the 7th, represented by Maria Quiñones-Sanchez, and the 9th, represented by Anthony Phillips.

 Public safety

 The Philadelphia Police Department patrols four districts within its Northeast Division, including the 7th and 8th districts in the Far Northeast, and the 2nd and 15th in the Near Northeast.